TenjinInc/invar/README.md

 db_host = envelope / :config / :database / :host
 ```

+### Background

+Managing application config in a [12 Factor](http://12factor.net/config) style is a good idea, but simple environment
+variables have some downsides:

+* They are not groupable / nestable
+* Secrets might be leaked to untrustable subprocesses or 3rd party logging services (eg. an error dump including the
+  whole ENV)
+* Secrets might be stored in plaintext (eg. in cron or scripts).
+It's better to store secrets as encrypted.
+* Cannot be easily checked against a schema for early error detection
+* Ruby's core ENV does not accept symbols as keys (a minor nuisance, but it counts)

+ENVelope's main purpose is to enhance and simplify how applications know about their system environment and config.

 ### Features

 Here's what this Gem provides:

-* *[planned] File schema using dry-schema*
+* *[planned] File schema using [dry-schema](https://dry-rb.org/gems/dry-schema/main/)*
-* Search path defaults based on
+* File location defaults from
   the [XDG Base Directory](https://en.wikipedia.org/wiki/Freedesktop.org#Base_Directory_Specification)
   file location standard
-* Distinction between configurations and secrets
+* Distinction between configs and secrets
 * Secrets encrypted using [Lockbox](https://github.com/ankane/lockbox)
-* Access ENV variables using symbols or case-insensitive strings.
+* Access configs and ENV variables using symbols or case-insensitive strings.
+* Enforced key uniqueness
 * Helpful Rake tasks
 * Meaningful error messages with suggestions
 * Immutable